The 25% Drag on Your Forecast

 Summary

-Time kills deals.
+Time changes deals.
 In a high-interest, low-risk-tolerance market, every day a deal sits in "Negotiation" is a day it risks being cut by a nervous CFO.
 Audit your pipeline against the 120-day benchmark for mid-market deals.
 If you are lagging, stop blaming the market and start fixing your sales engineering.